Seagate/halon/rfc/025-multiple-pools.md

 Halon obtains cluster configuration data from `halon_facts.yaml` file.
 Current schema of the facts file does not include pool information.
-Halon thinks this info up, assigning one disk of each controller to the meta-data pool and the rest of disks --- to the only IO pool.
+Halon thinks this info up, assigning all of the disks to the only IO pool.

 In order to support multiple pools, we need to modify the schema of facts file.
 New schema contains pools specification and tags each